Balance in eating is very important to growing up. Let us think about our tightrope again:

 When someone leads in saying "Thank you" to God for the food, be sure to follow with your heart.
 Learn to "Amen" what they say (see 1 Corinthians 14:16).
 The person who leads says "Thank you" out loud; you say the same thing silently in your heart.

 Remember, your good mood at the table helps all of the others to enjoy the meal.
 Your good mood also helps your body to do its job in using the food for your good health (this is called digestion).
 Your mood is important at other times also.
-For example, your good mood in Sunday School class will help the other students.
+For example, your good mood in Sunday School class will help the other students enjoy feeding on God's Word.
+If there is a student in Sunday School who fools around and does not want to learn, will this affect the class?

 Do not talk about troubles and things that upset you or others while eating.